vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 <https://github.com/vtamara/cocoon-ajax-project-objective-result-indicator>
 and a small video of the example at

-In this document we explain how we built it.
+In this document we explain how we built it, hoping it will help to understand the brief documentation of cocoon and its modification.

 ## Rationale

-In developing the application and changes to cocoon, we will try to keep workin with the MVC pattern by updating the database through the controller when there are changes in the view.
+In developing the application and changes to cocoon, we tried to keep the MVC pattern by updating the database through the controller when there are changes in the view.
-However we want to fire updates in response to some change events in the form and not only after explicit form submission.
+However we wanted to fire updates in response to some events in the view and not only after explicit form submission.

-The simplest solution of submitting the whole form and rendering again the whole form is not user friendly (for example it loses information of focus and in long forms it could jump to the top of the page).
+The simplest solution of submitting the whole form and rendering again the whole form is not user friendly (for example it loses the focus and could jump to the top of the page).

-So we will try another minimal solution:
+So we will tried other "simple" solution:
-- When new elements are added in the form with cocoon use AJAX to create elements in the database, obtain a valid identification in the database and use it in the form.
+- When new elements are added to the form with cocoon, using AJAX to create elements in the database, obtaining a valid identification in the database and use it in the form.
 - When deleting elements, since their identifications are real in the database, delete them from the database by using AJAX.
-- When elements are updated, update the database
+- When certain elements are updated and it is required, update the database

 ## Starting the application

-Install rails (the application referenced uses rails 5.1.4 and was developen on OpenBSD/adJ --see configuration in {4}).
+We installed rails (the application referenced uses rails 5.1.4 and was developen on OpenBSD/adJ --see configuration in {4}).

-You could start it using the sqlite database engine with:
+Started the application with:

 ```sh
 $ rails new cocoon-ajax-project-objective-result-indicator
 $ cd cocoon-ajax-project-objective-result-indicator
 ```

-Add cocoon and jquery to the `Gemfile`.
-For the moment we use a modified cocoon that supports retrieving identifications of new objects with AJAX:
+We added cocoon and jquery to the `Gemfile`.
+For the moment we use the modified cocoon that supports retrieving identifications of new objects with AJAX:

 ```